Visiting Enver Hoxha’s grave in Tirana

 After his death on 11th April 1985 Enver Hoxha was buried next to the Mother Albania statue in the Martyr’s Cemetery overlooking Tirana.
 However, the counter-revolution that took place in 1990 allowed his political enemies to take their revenge by denying him a place of honour in the country’s history and he was reburied in the main public cemetery of the city.

-Continue walking in the direction you were travelling until there is a bend in the road towards the left, by a petrol station.
-Cross over the main road and go up the side road that is lined with flower sellers and gravestone producers.
+Go back to the main road and follow the direction the bus had brought you, i.e., with Tirana at your back, and walk for about ten minutes to arrive at a narrow road that leads off the main road, slightly uphill, to the left.
+This junction is opposite a petrol station and there are flower shops as well as stone engravers workshops plainly visible.
 Continue along this road for a few minutes until it turns to the right and in less than 50 metres go through the gate on the left.
 There are always flower sellers on either side of this gate.

 Once through the gates take the path to the left and then the first path, heading up hill, to the right.
 When you see a sign with ‘Parcela 6’ on your right you know you are getting close.
 Look for the back of the doubled-headed eagle symbol, ubiquitous throughout Albania, and that’s where Enver‘s remains currently reside.
 If you arrive at the same level as a second caged grave (presumably the relatives were afraid s/he would escape otherwise) you have gone too far.